scull7/empower/README.md

 ### Mapping URLs to Permission Tokens

-This is a mapping from a express compatible URL match string to a permission token that will be used for role -> permission lookup.
+This is a mapping from an express compatible URL match string to a permission token that will be used for role -> permission lookup.
 This is used to map URLs to a route-permission key.